tjosseau/objectyve/readme.md

     }
 }) ;

-// This code will produce the same as :
+// This code is a simpler version of :
 Living = function() {
     this.name = "" :
     this.age = 0 ;